 Many companies expanded their online operations in 2020, and e-commerce grew by over 27%.
-This increases the demand for warehousing services, since the products sold online must be stored somewhere before reaching customers.
-Offices already have the basic services required for warehousing, and many of have open floor plans that can be used for storage racks.
+This increases the demand for warehousing services since the products sold online must be stored somewhere before reaching customers.
+Offices already have the basic services required for warehousing, and many of them have open floor plans that can be used for storage racks.
 As a result, many vacant offices can be converted into warehouses with minimal changes.

 Are you converting an office building into a warehouse?
 Get a professional MEP inspection and redesign.

 Repurposing a building is a smart business decision when occupancy is low, especially when the property can be converted with little changes.
 This article will discuss why converting offices into warehouses makes sense.